5jt/dyalog-cookbook/manuscript/06 Debugging a stand-alone EXE.md

 By setting `Active` to 1 and defining a `Port` number for the communication between Ride and the EXE you can tell MyApp that you want "to give it a ride".
 Setting `Wait` to 1 lets the application wait for a ride.
 That simply means it enters an endless loop.

 That's not always appropriate of course, because it allows anybody to read your code.

 If that's something you have to avoid then you have to find other ways to make the EXE communicate with Ride, most likely by making temporary changes to the code.

-The approach would be in both cases the same.
+The approach would be the same in both cases.
 In MyApp we keep things simple and allow the INI file to rule whether the user may ride into the application or not.

 Copy `Z:\code\v05` to `Z:\code\v06` and then run the DYAPP to recreate the `MyApp` workspace.

-I>Note that 4502 is Ride's default port, and that we've settled for a different port, and for good reasons.
+I> Note that 4502 is Ride's default port, and that we've settled for a different port, and for good reasons.
 Using the default port leaves room for mistakes.
+I>
-Using a dedicated port rather than just using the default minimises the risk of connecting with the wrong application.
+I> Using a dedicated port rather than using the default minimises the risk of connecting to the wrong application.

 ## The "Console application" flag

 In case you've exported the EXE with the "console application" check box ticked there is a problem: although you will be able to connect to the EXE with Ride, all output goes into the console window.

 That means that you can enter statements in Ride but any response from the interpreter goes to the console window rather than Ride.

 For debugging purposes it is therefore recommended to create the EXE with the check box unticked.